NIHR Clinical Research Facility: Sheffield

-The NIHR Sheffield Clinical Research Facility (CRF) has a core clinical team made up of Clinical Team Leaders, Research Sisters, Research Nurses and Support Workers all working together with investigators across the Trust.
+The NIHR Sheffield Clinical Research Facility (CRF) has a core clinical team made up of Clinical Team Leaders, Research Sisters, Research Nurses, Higher Level Clinical Support Workers and Clinical Support Workers all working together with investigators across the Trust.

-Our Clinical Team Leaders provide leadership and management to a dedicated team of research nursing staff within the CRF and ensure that the highest possible quality of care is delivered which meet and exceed the expectations of individual patients and participants.
+Our clinical team leader/senior research sisters provide leadership and management to a dedicated team of research nursing staff within the CRF and ensure that the highest possible quality of care is delivered which meet and exceed the expectations of individual patients and participants.

 Research Sisters